mvolkmann/blog/src/rust.md

 `self` (takes ownership or copies),
 `&self` (borrows immutably; most common), or
 `&mut self` (borrows mutably).
-These are shorthand for `self: Self`, `self: &Self`, `self: &mut Self`.
+These are shorthand for `self: Self`, `self: &Self`, and `self: &mut Self` respectively.
-In first case, if the type implements the `Copy` trait then the value is copied.
+In the first case, if the type implements the `Copy` trait then the value is copied.
 Otherwise ownership is transferred to the method.

 Often traits are implemented for structs, but they can also be implemented for tuples and primitive types like `bool`.

-A trait function can be described by providing only its signature, requiring implementing structs to define the body.
+A trait function or method can be described by providing only its signature.
+This requires implementing types to define the body.
 It can also provide a default implementation that is used by implementing types that do not override it.

-Traits can be generic, including type parameters.
+We saw in the [Structs](#structs) section that we can add methods to a struct without defining a trait.
+Using a trait is useful when it is desireable to implement the same set of functions and methods on many types.
+The trait can then be used as a parameter or return type, enabling any type that implements the trait to be used.
+This is how Rust achieves polymorphism.

 Many functions provided by the standard library are implementations of traits.
 When looking at documentation for a type consider that some methods may only be described in the documentation for traits that are implemented for the type.

+Traits can be made generic by including type parameters.
-Here is an example of a custom trait named `Distance` that is implemented for the custom type `Point2D`.
+Here is an example of a custom generic trait named `Distance` that is implemented for the custom type `Point2D`.
-We saw in the [Structs](#structs) section that we can add methods to a struct without defining a trait.
-Using a trait useful when it is desireable to implement the same set of functions and methods on many types.
-The trait can then be used as a parameter or return type, enabling any type that implements the trait can be used.
-This is how Rust achieves polymorphism.

 ```rust
 struct Point2D {